kjpgit/techdemo/dotnet_client_server/README.md

 I also appreciate that everything "just worked" with 500K Unix sockets.
 I was expecting something in the runtime (e.g. epoll) to break.  .NET just keeps surprising me.

+## Additional Testing Tips

+- When testing, note that `/proc/self/statm` is in *4K pages*, unlike `top`.

+- Run `swapoff -a` so swap isn't hiding memory usage.

+- To increase file descriptors in a GUI session: Set in `DefaultLimitNOFILE=2000000` in `/etc/systemd/system.conf` and `/etc/systemd/user.conf`.
+Then reboot (yes, reboot).
+Also update `/proc/sys/fs/file-max` to 3000000.